JakobLofgren/summorizeme/README.md

 ## How it works

-Somebody tweets at the bot with an article.
-(Currently just supporting one article per tweet!)

-The bot posts a link to SMMRY to summorize the article, takes the returned text and generates a picture containing the text.

-The bot then uploads the picture to twitter and responds to the tweet with said picture.
+1. Person tweets @ the bot, bot sends the article to SMMRY API
+2. SMMRY returns a summorized version, bot chucks it as text onto an image it created via [Jimp](https://www.npmjs.com/package/jimp)
+3. Bot uploads image to Twitter, then tweets back with image and likes the original tweet.

+# Side note:

-# What I learned:
+### What I learned:

-Building "bots" is suprisingly easy, with the easy to plug in modules there are.
-Along with cool API's such as SMMRY.

-I also ran into one a problem I've never run into before.
-Storing numbers larger than whatever the limit is.
-I originally stored my own ID in a variable and checked if tweets tweeted @ the bot were it's own tweets.
-Unfortunately the large number didn't work and it spammed itself with several messages before I noticed.
-Luckily, Twitter also sends out id_str for lazy people like me.
+1. Building bots is very easy, when other people have already done the hard work.
+I just fused the wires togheter.

+2. I ran into the too big number - problem, JavaScript has.
+Luckily, Twitter provides strings for large numbers.

+3. Documentation can really screw you over.
+I got an error code from Twitter's API that the documentation said meant: "Suspended".
+Luckily, I did not get suspended and they had just made an routing error.